jdrews/spotify-library-cleaner/README.md

 ## About the tools used and implementation details

+### Credit

+Based off JMPerez's wonderful [spotify-dedup](https://github.com/JMPerez/spotify-dedup).
+95% of the code base is theirs and if you see any poor code, it's probably mine. ;)

 ### Spotify Web API and Promises

 This app is a good example of how to traverse a user's library without incurring in rate limit.
 Have a look at the code and see how Promises and a Promise Queue are used to control the amount of requests sent to the Spotify Web API.
 If you are interested in throttling promises, check out [promise-throttle](https://github.com/JMPerez/promise-throttle).